-As at the date of this Annual Report, the Board comprises seven (7) Directors, three (3) of whom are independent.
-The three (3) independent Directors satisfy the current minimum requirement of two (2) independent Directors under Rule 210(5)(c) of the SGX-ST Listing Manual currently in force.
-The current proportion of independent Directors also forms more than one-third ($\frac{1}{3}$) of the Board as stipulated under the revised Rule 210(5)(c) of the SGX-ST Listing Manual, which will be come into effect on 1 January 2022.
+As at the date of this Annual Report, the Board comprises six (6) Directors.
+Mr Yin Lifeng, a non-executive Director, resigned from the Board on 25 February 2021.
+With the retirement of Mr Lim at this AGM, there will be two (2) independent Directors on the Board, subject to shareholders' approval under the Two-Tiered Vote.
+Should approvals be obtained for their continued appointment as independent Directors, the proportion of independent Directors would still form more than one-third (1/3) of the Board of five (5) Directors as stipulated under the revised Rule 210(5)(c) of the SGX-ST Listing Manual, which will come into effect on 1 January 2022.

-The Board is headed by non-independent Chairman, Mr Edwin Soeryadjaya ("Mr Soeryadjaya"), who is also a substantial shareholder of the Company.
-Although independent Directors do not make up a majority of the Board, Lead Independent Director, Mr Low, has been appointed to provide leadership in situations where the Chairman is conflicted.
+The Board is headed by non-independent Chairman, Mr Edwin Soeryadjaya, who is also a substantial shareholder of the Company.
+Although independent Directors do not make up a majority of the Board during the year under review, a Lead Independent Director, Mr Low, has been appointed to provide leadership in situations where the Chairman is conflicted.
 The NC is of the view that there is a sufficiently strong independent element and diversity of thought and background in the composition of the Board and the present composition of the Board allows it to exercise objective judgement on corporate affairs independently in the best interests of the Company and that no individual or small group of individuals dominates the decisions of the Board.

-The Board has only one (1) executive Director, Mr Marcel Han Liong Tjia, who is also the CEO.
-Therefore, non-executive Directors make up a majority of the Board of seven (7) members.
+The Board has only one (1) executive Director, Mr Marcel Han Liong Tjia ("Mr Tjia"), who is also the CEO.
+Therefore, non-executive Directors make up a majority of the Board.